 After Cleaning the Shower

 Wipe down your shampoo, soap, and conditioner bottles before placing them back on the shelf.
-If you want to eliminate the rings caused by your toiletries, consider adding a dispenser to your shower.

 How Often to Clean Your Shower

 Clean your shower once per week.
 After the initial deep clean, weekly cleanings will be quick and efficient.
 To cut down on soap scum and mold build-up, consider spraying your shower with a daily tub and tile cleaner after each use.